wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

 ## Delete an environment

+To delete an environment, follow the steps given below:

+!!! warning
+    Environment deletion is a permanent, non-reversible operation.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to your organization.
 2. In the left navigation menu, click **DevOps** and then click **Environments**.
-3. Click on the red trash icon button next to the environment you want to delete.
-4. This will prompt you with a confirmation dialog and a report containing the scope of impact of the deletion for your review.
+3. In the **Environments** list, click the delete icon corresponding to the environment you want to delete.
+This displays a confirmation dialog with details on the impact of deletion.
-5. Once you have reviewed and confirmed the details, you can proceed to delete the environment.
-Note that environment deletion is a permament, non-reversible operation.
+4. Review the details, then type the environment name to confirm the deletion.
+5. Click **Delete**.